nicoddemus/ezored/README.md

-# Ezored
+# EzoRed

 Cross-platform tool to generate a library with single base code for multiple platforms.

-Ezored uses a target list inside it project file to build process.
+EzoRed uses a target list inside it project file to build process.
 Each target can be an official supported target or your custom target.

 Today we have implemented officially this targets: